 95. Decision-making does not conclude the discernment process.
 It must be accompanied and followed by practices of accountability and evaluation undertaken in a spirit of transparency inspired by evangelical criteria.
 Accountability to the community for one's ministry belongs to our oldest tradition: to the Apostolic Church itself.
-Chapter Eleven of the Acts of the Apostles offers us the example of Peter's being held to account upon his return to Jerusalem for baptising Cornelius, a Gentile, "Why did you go to uncircumcised men and eat with them?"
-(Acts 11: 2-3).
+Chapter Eleven of the Acts of the Apostles offers us the example of Peter's being held to account upon his return to Jerusalem for baptising Cornelius, a Gentile, when "the circumcised believers criticised him, saying, 'Why did you go to uncircumcised men and eat with them?"
+(Acts 11:2-3).
 Peter responded by setting out the reasons for his decision.

 96. In particular, it has been requested that greater light be shed on the meaning of transparency.
-The synodal process has connected it to words such as: truth, loyalty, clarity, honesty, integrity, consistency; rejection of obscurity, hypocrisy and ambiguity; and absence of ulterior motives.
-The Gospel blessing of those who are "pure in heart" (Matt 5:8) and the command to be "innocent as doves" (Matt 10:16) resonated in this regard as well the words of the Apostle Paul: "We have renounced the shameful things that one hides; we refuse to practise cunning or to falsify God's word; but by the open statement of the truth we commend ourselves to the conscience of everyone in the sight of God" (2Cor 4:2).
+The synodal process has connected it to words such as truth, loyalty, clarity, honesty, integrity, consistency, rejection of obscurity, hypocrisy and ambiguity, and absence of ulterior motives.
+The Gospel blessing of those who are "pure in heart" (Mt 5:8) and the command to be "innocent as doves" (Mt 10:16) resonated in this regard as well the words of the Apostle Paul: "We have renounced the shameful things that one hides; we refuse to practice cunning or to falsify God's word; but by the open statement of the truth we commend ourselves to the conscience of everyone in the sight of God" (2 Cor 4:2).
 Thus, when we speak of transparency we are referring to a fundamental attitude grounded in the Sacred Scriptures and not to a series of administrative or procedural requirements.
 Transparency, in its correct evangelical sense, does not compromise respect for privacy and confidentiality, the protection of persons, their dignity and rights, even in the face of unreasonable demands of civil authorities.
-However, this privacy can never legitimate practices contrary to the Gospel or become a pretext to circumvent or cover up actions to combat evil.
+However, this privacy can never legitimate practices contrary to the Gospel or become a pretext for a cover-up or to circumvent actions to combat evil.
 With regard to the seal of the confessional, "The sacramental seal is indispensable and no human power has jurisdiction over it, nor can lay any claim to it."
-(Address of Pope Francis to Participants At the Course organised by the Apostolic Penitentiary, 29 March 2019)
+(Francis, Address to Participants at the course organised by the Apostolic Penitentiary, 29 March 2019)